"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 As I sat there, soapy and happy, I couldn't care less how long she took.

 Admittedly, it was a big surprise when I finally saw myself in the mirror.
-I hadn't seen my reflection since I entered that evil place and now I knew why no one I knew, knew me.
+I hadn't seen my reflection since I entered that evil place and now I knew why no one who had known me knew me.

 I was beyond pasty.
-I would make a vampire look like he had a sunburn, I was so white.
+I would make a vampire look like he had sunburn, I was so white.
 My face wasn't recognizable since my cheeks sunk in, as did my eyes.
 There were dark circles around my eyes, causing them to appear even more sunken.
-My teeth, as gross as it will sound, were in really bad shape.
+My teeth, as gross as it sounded, were in really bad shape.
 They were yellow, like dirty school bus yellow.

 I was glad Rahne told me I would be given something to eat afterward, because right now—uck.
 I would have tossed my cookies if I saw me on a full stomach.